 The Sooner State is seeing the largest increases.
-Since last year, homeowners insurance premiums in Oklahoma are up $257 on average — the highest of any state.
+Since last year, homeowners insurance premiums in Oklahoma are up $257 on average — the highest dollar increase of any state.

 The Empire State saw the smallest increases.
 Homeowners in New York saw the lowest increases at renewal since last year, with an average premium hike of just $56.

-Home insurance rates are rising faster than inflation in many states
+Home insurance prices are rising faster than inflation in many states

 From May 2021 to May 2022, the price of goods and services increased by 8.6% in the U.S. — the largest 12-month increase in over 40 years, according to the Bureau of Labor Statistics.